toopazo/airflow/README.md

 ![image](docs/cluster_eval_seqs.png)

 As we can see the clustering is almost reasonable.
-If this were not the case, then we would need to evaluate all the steps before in order to ***enforce*** a proper cluster separation.
+If this were not the case, then we would need to modify the steps before in order to ***enforce*** a proper cluster separation.

 ### Compare and recognize face sequences